 Founder and President

-Kaitlyn Chana is a passionate and diligent healthcare leader who strives for purpose and helps others.
+Kaitlyn Chana is a passionate and diligent healthcare leader, storyteller, philanthropist, entrepreneur and is known to many as a servant leader.
 She obtained her Master of Business Administration and Master of Health Administration from the University of North Florida in December 2021.
 Following a decade in the news industry with a degree in broadcast journalism from the University of Central Florida, Kaitlyn felt compelled to amplify people’s voices to create change.
 As a teenager, she volunteered with children with life-threatening illnesses through her previous nonprofit organization, Love Letters: Random Cards of Kindness, Inc. These kiddos overcame adversity, showed fearless tenacity, and defied the odds.
 She wanted to see their stories on the 5 o’clock news, which led her into journalism – telling real stories about real people.
-But, she wanted to do more, so she dreamed bigger.
+But she wanted to do more, so she dreamed bigger.
 Her strengths lie in her commitment and vision for the future by leveraging quantitative data in a qualitative format to forge better connections that capture the why behind her actions.
 Previously, she asked people to tell their stories daily, which, in turn, compelled her to share her story.
 Kaitlyn is a survivor of three different eating disorders: anorexia nervosa, bulimia nervosa, and binge eating disorders.